reMarkable/cobalt/README.md

 `./cobaltb.py test --tests=cloud_bt --bigtable_project_name=<project_name> --bigtable_instance_name=<instance_name>`

+WARNING: This will modify the contents of the tables in whichever Cloud Bigtable instance you point it at.
+Be careful.

+Note that if you follow the instructions below and create a *personal_cluster.json* file then this command may be simplified to `./cobaltb.py test --tests=cloud_bt`

 ### Running the End-to-End Tests Against Cloud Bigtable
 This is also not done automatically but you may do it manually as follows

 `./cobaltb.py test --tests=e2e -use_cloud_bt --bigtable_project_name=<project_name> --bigtable_instance_name=<instance_name>`

+WARNING: This will modify the contents of the tables in whichever Cloud Bigtable instance you point it at.
+Be careful.

+Note that if you follow the instructions below and create a *personal_cluster.json* file then this command may be simplified to `./cobaltb.py test --tests=e2e -use_cloud_bt`

 ### Running the Demo Manually Against Cloud Bigtable
 Follow the instructions above for running the demo manually with the following